hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     * You can assume that all input embeddings will have been converted to floats already.
 <hr />

 <p></p>
+## Sponsors

+We are proud to announce that HEAR 2021 is sponsored by Google and that all competition evaluations will be performed on Google Cloud Platform.

+<p></p>
 ## Organizing Team